usi-verification-and-security/upprover/README.md

 Installation
 =====

-First, compile [OpenSMT2](https://github.com/usi-verification-and-security/opensmt.git) as a library and install it in your system by simply running
+First, compile [OpenSMT2](https://github.com/usi-verification-and-security/opensmt.git) (branch master the tag `sri-summer-school`) as a library and install it in your system by simply running
 ```
 $ mkdir build; cd build; cmake ..; make install